apache/cordova-plugin-camera/README.md

 This plugins requires the following usage descriptions:

-- `NSCameraUsageDescription` describes the reason that the app accesses the user's camera.
+- `NSCameraUsageDescription` specifies the reason for your app to access the device's camera.
-- `NSPhotoLibraryUsageDescription` describes the reason the app accesses the user's photo library.
+- `NSPhotoLibraryUsageDescription` specifies the reason for your app to access the user's photo library.
-- `NSLocationWhenInUseUsageDescription` describes the reason the app accesses the user's location.
+- `NSLocationWhenInUseUsageDescription` specifies the reason for your app to access the user's location information while your app is in use.
 (Set it if you have `CameraUsesGeolocation` preference set to `true`)
+- `NSPhotoLibraryAddUsageDescription` specifies the reason for your app to get write-only access to the user's photo library

 To add these entries into the `info.plist`, you can use the `edit-config` tag in the `config.xml` like this: